-Figure 1 - Listing from the FDA showing the Puerto Rico Department of Health as a choosing to authorize laboratories within that State or territory to develop and Accordingly, the Food and Drug Administration (FDA), perform a test for COVID-19 would do so under authority of its own State law, and collaboration between Dr. Jose Rodriguez Orengo (PRPHT), Marcos Lopez (PRPHT), Daniel Colon-Ramos (Yale University), and Eduardo O'Neill (CDC).
+We had a meeting with the PRDOH Secretary, Dr. Lorenzo Gonzalez, and he approved the initiative.
+This project has been possible by the collaboration between Dr. Jose Rodriguez Orengo (PRPHT), Marcos Lopez (PRPHT), Daniel Colon-Ramos (Yale University), and Eduardo O'Neill (CDC).
 Dr. Gonzalez requested us to move forward with the initiative and in less than 48 hours, Puerto Rico, as shown in Figure X, was listed as one of the states or territories that have chosen to authorized laboratories within that State or territory to develop and perform a test for COVID-19 under the policy outlined in Section IV.B of the Policy for Coronavirus Disease-2019 Tests.